Emperor Ping of Han

+Early life

-Then-Liu Jizi was born in 9 BC.
-His father Liu Xing (劉興) was the youngest son of Emperor Yuan and a younger brother of Emperor Cheng.
+Liu Jizi was born in 9 BC.
+His father Liu Xing (劉興) was the youngest son of Emperor Yuan (r.48-33 BC) and a younger brother of Emperor Cheng (r.33-7 BC).
 His mother was one of Prince Xing's consorts, Consort Wei (衛姬).
 Prince Jizi had three sisters (whose names are not recorded in history) but no brother.
 He was born with a heart ailment, which, when afflicting him, causes him to have circulation problems, manifesting itself outwardly as having his lips and appendages turn blue.
 He was raised by his paternal grandmother Consort Feng Yuan, a concubine of Emperor Yuan, who then had the title princess dowager in Prince Xing's principality.

 Around the time of Prince Jizi's birth, Prince Xing was considered a potential imperial heir, because Emperor Cheng had no heirs, but eventually Emperor Cheng chose his nephew (Prince Jizi's cousin) Liu Xin (劉欣), because Emperor Cheng considered Prince Xin to be more capable than Prince Xing, and also wanted to adopt Prince Xin and make him his own son.
 When Emperor Cheng died in April 7 BC, Prince Xin took the throne as Emperor Ai.

 Also in 7 BC, when Prince Jizi was just 2, Prince Xing died, and Prince Jizi inherited his principality as the Prince of Zhongshan (roughly modern Baoding, Hebei).
 He continued to be periodically afflicted with his heart disorder.
 As a result, his grandmother Princess Dowager Feng hired many physicians and often prayed to the gods.
 In 6 BC, Emperor Ai, hearing about his cousin's illness, sent imperial physicians along with his attendant Zhang You (張由) to go to Zhongshan to treat Prince Jizi.
 This, however, would have dire consequences of Princess Dowager Feng.